Disclosure and Barring (DBS) Checks

 In this case, you do not require a second criminal record check ie their current will be portable, this is provided:

-• the result of the criminal record check has been seen and does not need renewing
+- the result of the criminal record check has been seen and does not need renewing

-• and the new role is: with the same “workforce” (i.e. either working with children or working with adults experiencing or at risk of abuse or neglect); and eligible for the same/lower level of criminal record check as the previous role
+- and the new role is: with the same “workforce” (i.e. either working with children or working with adults experiencing or at risk of abuse or neglect); and eligible for the same/lower level of criminal record check as the previous role

-A DBS does not check whether an applicant is permitted to work within the UK.
-Therefore, parishes must follow government guideines regarding right to work checks as the implications of not checking an individual’s right to work in the UK can be costly.
-If you carry out a right to work check then please keep a record of this as evidence that you checked their right to work.
-For further guidance regarding checking an applicants right to work in the UK please visit the governments website work, you can also use the following link to access the government quick answer tool
+Right to work checks – A DBS checks does not indicate if an applicant is permitted to work within the UK.
+Therefore parishes must follow government guidelines regarding right to work checks as the implications for not checking an individual’s right to work checks in the UK can be costly.
+If you carry our a right to work check then please keep a record of this as evidence.
+For further guidance regarding checking an applicants right to work in the UK please visit the government website – right to work, you can also access the government quick answer tool.

 For any queries around how the DBS process works in the Diocese, please contact Debbie Doran, Safeguarding Support, hours of work Tuesday and Wednesday 8.30-5.30pm, tel: 0151 705 2124 or email: deborah.doran@liverpool.anglican.org or contact the Diocesan Safeguarding Team via email.
 For enquiries about the 31:8 eBulk system (including login and password queries) or eligibility for DBS checks for specific roles in your parish, please contact Thirtyone:eight on 0303 003 1111, selecting option 1.